2025 Indianapolis 500: Aftermath

 In the wake of the numerous technical violations found throughout the month, the IndyCar series began the process of major overhauls to its officiating system.
 IndyCar first announced that they would work toward the creation of an officiating body independent of the series or Penske Entertainment and with no Penske employees.
 IndyCar had served as its own officiating body since dismissing USAC midway through the 1996–97 season.
 Conflict of interest concerns were raised by team owners and media members after Roger Penske purchased the series in 2020 while still fielding a team, which came to a head after Team Penske's attenuator violations during qualifying, marking the second season in a row that Penske's team had been found with major rules violations.
 Some rumors were reported that Honda threatened to end their involvement with IndyCar if the series did not move toward independent officiating due to the Penske technical violations, though Penske Entertainment and the Indycar series declined to comment on the topic.
 The series announced a week after the race that they were targeting to have the new officiating body ready for the 2026 season.
+The new body, titled IndyCar Officiating Inc., was unveiled in December.
+The new three-member panel for officiating consists of two members appointed by vote from IndyCar team owners, and the third member being appointed by the FIA.

 Further updates to IndyCar's officating process were discussed after the race.
 The series announced that they were working towards implementing a scanning process during pre-race and post-race technical inspections to assist with catching technical violations.
 The announcement came after it was realized that Team Penske's attenuator violations had been missed during technical inspection for at least a full year, including at the 2024 Indianapolis 500.
 Four teams – Chip Ganassi Racing, A. J. Foyt Racing, Arrow McLaren, and Andretti Global – provided their Indianapolis 500 cars for IndyCar to do verification scans for baseline data for the scanning system.
 The series also noted that they intended to do more verification scans for other races in the 2025 season.

 After sweeping both the Sonsio Grand Prix and the Indianapolis 500, Álex Palou left Indy with a 112-point lead in the championship standings.
 Palou went on to win three more races (eight total) and clinched the 2025 IndyCar Series championship with two races remaining.
 It was his third straight title, and fourth overall.
 Team Penske, after a dismal month of May, notched only two victories all season.
 Towards the end of the season, attention focused particularly on Will Power, who would ultimately part ways with Penske at season's end after 17 years with the team.